Best UK Universities for Business Management

 Dr Mohammad Shafiq

-Director of BHE Uni
+Director of BHE UNI

-Dr Mohammad Shafiq is Director of BHE UNI, with 14+ years of experience supporting students with international education pathways across the UK, USA, Canada, Australia, China, Ireland, and New Zealand.
-Under his leadership, BHE UNI supports 1,000+ students yearly and works with 300+ university partners worldwide.
-Articles published under this profile are prepared by BHE UNI’s in-house content team and reviewed by Dr Shafiq for clarity, relevance, and alignment with official education and visa guidance where applicable.
+Dr Mohammad Shafiq is the Director of BHE UNI, with 14+ years of experience supporting students with international education pathways across the UK, USA, Canada, Australia, China, Ireland, and New Zealand.
+Under his leadership, BHE UNI supports 1,000+ students each year and works with 300+ university partners worldwide.
+Articles published under this profile are prepared by BHE UNI’s in-house content team and reviewed by Dr Shafiq for clarity, relevance, and alignment with official education, university, and visa guidance where applicable.

 Latest Blogs